szaaaaaa/ResearchAgent/README.md

 The agent will:
 1. Generate research questions and search queries
 2. Fetch papers from arXiv, OpenAlex, and Semantic Scholar
+3. Extract text, figures, and LaTeX math from each paper
-3. Index and analyze each source
+4. Index and analyze each source with hybrid retrieval
-4. Synthesize findings across multiple iterations
+5. Synthesize findings across multiple iterations
-5. Write a final cited report
+6. Write a final cited report

 ### Step 6 — Read the report